 'TALKING IN CIRCLES'

 This project is an invitation to talk about trauma.
-Any and all forms are welcomed, nothing is 'not enough' or 'overwhelming.
+All forms are welcome; nothing is 'not enough' or 'overwhelming.

 At the end of any day, you can find yourself talking in circles over a situation that should have ended differently.
-This installation is an opportunity to share your truth and give courage to others to speak up.
-We do not have to be licensed therapists to know that people can benefit from art in a therapeutic manner.
+This installation is an opportunity to share your truth and encourage others to speak up.
+We do not have to be licensed therapists to know that people can therapeutically benefit from art.

-If you would like to become a participant, please click the link below.
+If you want to participate, please click the link below.
 There is never a rush, decline, or expectation.

 As a PTSD survivor sometimes the most important thing that can be given is a safe and timeless space to speak.
 The interaction between the speaker and the listener is the art, the sculpture from what the participants make with their cups is the work.